Mariss Jansons †

 From 1979 to 2000 Mariss Jansons set standards as Chief Conductor of the Oslo Philharmonic, which he formed into a top international orchestra.
 In addition he was Principal Guest Conductor of the London Philharmonic Orchestra (1992-1997) and Music Director of the Pittsburgh Symphony Orchestra (1997-2004).

 Since 2003, Mariss Jansons has been the Chief Conductor of the Symphonieorchester des Bayerischen Rundfunks (BRSO).
 In autumn of 2004, he also assumed the post of Chief Conductor of the Koninklijk Concertgebouworkest in Amsterdam.
-Apart from his two regular orchestras, he also works regularly with the Berlin and Vienna Philharmonic Orchestras.
+Apart from his two regular orchestras, he also worked regularly with the Berlin and Vienna Philharmonic Orchestras.
 In late April of 2014, Jansons announced that he would allow his contract with the Concertgebouworkest to expire at the end of the season 2014/15.
-His contract with Chor und Symphonieorchester des Bayerischen Rundfunks will be extended until 2021.
+His contract with Chor und Symphonieorchester des Bayerischen Rundfunks should have lasted until 2024.

 Guest Concerts & On Tour